tposney/midi-qol/README.md

   **If you are applying the effect via using an item** @ fields are ambiguous, should they refer to the caster or the target?
 There are reasons to have both interpreations, an ongoing saving throw should refer to the caster, e.g. ```saveDC=@attributes.spelldc```.
 Regeneration has appplyCondition=@attributes.hp.value > 0, which should refer to the target.

   Effects transferred via item usage, require DAE and use it's evaluation to resolve the problem.
-Fields written as simpel @ fields (``@attributes.spelldc``) ALWAYS refer to the caster.
+Fields written as simple @ fields (``@attributes.spelldc``) ALWAYS refer to the caster.
   If you want the @field to refer to the target that requires use of a DAE feature, ``##field`` will not be evaluated on the caster, but will be converted to an ``@field`` after the effect is applied to the target.
 The example ``appplyCondition=@attributes.hp.value > 0`` would be written ``appplyCondition=##attributes.hp.value > 0``.

-Here;s an example, if I add the following effect to a weapon, so that the effect is applied to the target when the weapon hits:
+Here's an example, if I add the following effect to a weapon, so that the effect is applied to the target when the weapon hits:
 ```
 flags.midi-qol.Overtime  OVERRIDE  applyCondition=@attributes.hp.value > 0
 flags.midi-qol.Overtime  OVERRIDE  applyCondition=##attributes.hp.value > 0